bionicop/Digital-Garden/Sem_5/Python Programming/Question-Bank.md

 # **9. If you forget to put a closing quotation mark on a string, what kind of error will be raised?**

-SyntaxError
+Syntax Error

 # **10. If your program needs to read data from a file, but the file does not exist, an error would occur when running this program.
 What kind of error is this?**

-Runtime error
+Runtime Error

 # **11. Suppose you write a program for computing the perimeter of a rectangle and you mistakenly write your program so that it computes the area of a rectangle.
 What kind of error is this?**

-Semantic error.
+Logical error.

 # **12. Show the printout of the following code:**